A home inspection is generally considered valid for 3 months — sometimes less, depending on circumstances.[1]

 Buyers often have to pay for a specialized supplemental inspection to examine issues not included in a general home inspection.
 These supplemental inspections may include pests, asbestos, mold, wells, and underground septic tanks.

 The home inspection typically takes place after the purchase agreement is signed.
 The buyer pays for it and is responsible for arranging it.
-Home inspectors must be licensed in most—but not all—states.
+In most states, home inspectors must be licensed or certified.
+The only states where home inspectors aren’t required to be licensed/certified are CA, CO, DC, GA, HI, IA, ID, KS, ME, MI, MN, MO, NE, PA (license not required, but other rules apply), UT, VT, and WY.[4]

 How long a home inspection lasts